alismael/remote-data/README.md

 });
 ```

-Request Config:
+Request Config

 In addition to axios <a href="https://github.com/axios/axios#request-config">request config</a> there are **three more options**:

-* `action`: is the action type that will be dispatched when request state changed. if not provided no action will be dispatched
+* `action`: is the action type that will be dispatched when request state changed.
+If not provided no action will be dispatched.
-* `onSuccess`, `onError`: are the callbacks to be triggered for the relevant request state
+* `onSuccess`, `onError`: are the callbacks to be triggered for the relevant request state.

 ## fetchingReducer